jonathannwinters/FilenameFixer/README.md

                         path
   -v, --verbose         Causes FilenameFixer to be verbose, showing full file
                         path as they are changed.
-  -l LOG, --log LOG     Specify path to write log file.
+  -l LOG, --log LOG     FEATURE NOT YET DEVELOPED: Specify path to write log file.
   -c COPY, --copy COPY  FEATURE NOT YET DEVELOPED: Copies the entire directory
                         structure and contained files to specified locations, replacing the specified character in each file path.